LebsterFace/select-until/README.md

 3. Search for "Select Until."
 4. Click the Install button for the "Select Until" extension authored by Lebster.

+Alternatively, you can click the "Add to Visual Studio Code" button on the [Visual Studio Code Marketplace page](https://marketplace.visualstudio.com/items?itemName=Lebster.select-until) for the extension.

 ## Usage

 1. Open a text file in Visual Studio Code.